Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/Life_Is_Hackable/GEOMETRIC_IMPLICATIONS_OF_THE_NAVIGATOR.md

 The navigator's chess claim:

-> Chess will have reductive axioms for which
+> Chess will have reductive axioms that
 > reduce the game into triviality.
 > Once that happens, chess will be a dead game.
 > This is more of a fact to me than